PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

   x + y
 }
 ```

-This type of coroutine also allows execution to be stopped and resumed at `await` points.
-The coroutines are stackless because unlike goroutines they do not need a stack.

 The [Future] trait has a single method called that is meant to be called in order to make the computation move forward.